D-veloper/Profile/README.md

 I'm interested in AI 🤖, robotics 🤖, and game development 🎮

-I'm currently learning C++, Python 🐍, Lua, and MySQL 🐬
+I have experience in C++, Python 🐍, Lua, and MySQL 🐬

 I'm looking to collaborate on AI, robotics, and gaming projects 🚀